goreleaser/goreleaser/www/docs/limitations/semver.md

 # Semantic Versioning

-GoReleaser enforces semantic versioning and will error on non compliant tags.
+GoReleaser enforces semantic versioning and will error on non-compliant tags.

 Your tag **should** be a valid [semantic version](http://semver.org/).
 If it is not, GoReleaser will error.